Making the most of your institutional trial

 Grant applications

-Overton also identifies and highlights where you have been cited or mentioned in the policy document, making it easy for you to see whether your research has been used as background material (still important), and whether there has been a sustained interaction or use of your research.
+Overton also identifies and highlights exactly where you have been cited or mentioned within a policy document.
+This makes it easy to see how your research has been used — whether as background context (which is still valuable) or as part of a more sustained engagement with your work.

 Was this article helpful?